lyrasis/kiba-extend/doc/contributing.md

 Pull requests are welcome!

-Please add entries in the "Unrealeased" section of the CHANGELOG.adoc that describe your changes.
+Please add entries in the "Unreleased" section of the CHANGELOG.adoc that describe your changes.
+In general we don't need to specify that tests were added or code was refactored in the CHANGELOG, since it primarily should reflect what users of `kiba-extend` need to know about its evolution.

 Assign @kspurgin as a reviewer.